nathanduarte/wearables_for_pandemic_mitigation/README.md

 - counterfactual_simulation.png is an example of a simulation's outcome

 **Software and library requirements:**
+- This code was developed on MacOS Monterey Version 12.1
 - Python version 3.7.4
 - pandas version 1.0.4
 - matplotlib version 3.5.1